 Everyone knows someone who has had their wisdom teeth removed.
 The prospect of growing new teeth and having them pulled is unwelcome at any age, but we seem to balk at it more and more the older we get.
-New tooth growth is something that we traditionally associate with children; many would be surprised to learn that most people often don’t finish growing their wisdom teeth until they reach adulthood.
+New tooth growth is something that we traditionally associate with children; many would be surprised to learn that most people often finish growing their wisdom teeth once they reach adulthood.

-Here are five of the most common wisdom teeth misconceptions, debunked:
+Here are five of the most common wisdom teeth misconceptions debunked:

-As we mentioned earlier, most people don’t finish growing their wisdom teeth until their twenties – well into adulthood.
-Now, that’s not to say that some people won’t need theirs removed earlier on.
-In fact, there are many teens who do need their wisdom teeth removed, especially if they have braces and experience crowding along the jaw.
+Only Teenagers Need Wisdom Teeth Removed, As mentioned earlier.
+Most people don’t finish growing their wisdom teeth until their twenties – well into adulthood.
+That’s not to say some people won’t need theirs removed earlier.
+Many teens need their wisdom teeth removed, especially if they have braces and experience crowding along the jaw.

-When it comes to adults, however, they are much more likely to write off the pain and discomfort caused by wisdom teeth – or attribute it to something else entirely, because they believe that it is only an issue for teens.
+When it comes to adults, however, they are much more likely to write off the pain and discomfort caused by wisdom teeth – or attribute it to something else entirely because they believe that it is only an issue for teens.

-2. Pain with a Wisdom Tooth Is Normal and Can Be Ignored
+1. Pain with a Wisdom Tooth Is Normal and Can Be Ignored

 Pain caused by a wisdom tooth can sometimes be hard to identify, especially before it comes through the gums.
 It is often described as a dull pain or pressure in the back of the jaw and can sometimes be accompanied by headaches.
-This pain and discomfort are normal – in the sense that many people experience it – but that does not mean that it should be ignored.
+This pain and discomfort are expected – in the sense that many people experience it – but that does not mean it should be ignored.

 Wisdom teeth can often become impacted.
 Aside from being intensely painful, this can cause your other teeth to be pushed out of alignment.
 Left untreated, it can result in tooth loss or even the need for braces.
 It can also cause damage to the jawbone and the surrounding teeth – especially if the tooth comes in at an irregular angle.

-3. Everyone Will Need All Four Wisdom Teeth Removed
+2. Everyone Will Need All Four Wisdom Teeth Removed

 Bottom line: if the tooth is not causing issues or does not look like it will cause issues in the future, it doesn’t need to be extracted.

-4. All Four Must Come in Before They Can Be Removed
+3. All Four Must Come in Before They Can Be Removed

 Schedule an Appointment for Your Wisdom Teeth Today